Drug updated on 12/11/2024

 - This summary is based on the review of eight systematic review(s)/meta-analysis(es).
 [1-8]

-- In Ph+ ALL, next-generation TKIs, including ponatinib, achieved a CMR (complete molecular remission) rate of 82% versus 53% with imatinib, and improved survival in nontransplant patients to levels comparable to allo-HSCT in MRD-negative patients.
+- In philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL), next-generation TKIs, including ponatinib, achieved a complete molecular remission (CMR) rate of 82% versus 53% with imatinib, and improved survival in nontransplant patients to levels comparable to allogeneic hematopoietic stem cell transplant (allo-HSCT) in measurable residual disease (MRD)-negative patients.

 - Ponatinib presents a high risk of arterial occlusion events in patients with CML and has a significantly increased incidence of severe adverse events compared to other treatment regimens.

-- Among second- and third-generation TKIs, ponatinib exhibits the highest risk of hypertension (17% incidence) and is associated with elevated risks of hepatotoxicity, particularly high-grade elevations in ALT and AST levels, as well as increased occurrences of cardiovascular events, thrombocytopenia, pancreatic, and hepatic adverse effects relative to imatinib.
+- Among second- and third-generation TKIs, ponatinib exhibits the highest risk of hypertension (17% incidence) and is associated with elevated risks of hepatotoxicity, particularly high-grade elevations in alanine transaminase (ALT) and aspartate transaminase (AST) levels, as well as increased occurrences of cardiovascular events, thrombocytopenia, pancreatic, and hepatic adverse effects relative to imatinib.

 - There is no population types or subgroups information available in the reviewed studies.